digidol/MobileSolutions/README.md

 # MobileSolutions
 This repository contains code for the iOS section of the Mobile Solutions module ([SEM2220/CSM2220](http://www.aber.ac.uk/en/modules/deptcurrent/?m=CSM2220)) at Aberystwyth University, Wales, UK.

 The code is written in [Swift](http://developer.apple.com/swift) 1.1 for iOS 8.
+This code has been written and tested using Xcode 6.1.1 and Xcode 6.2.

 ## Hello World
 This application was discussed in Sessions 1 and 2.
 It covers the main topics of a single-view application.
 It uses a UILabel, UIImageView, UIButton, UITextField and UIViewController.